HR Compliance Checklist: 14 Key Considerations for Human Resources

 Every employee has the right to a workplace free from harassment and discrimination.
 Implementing a strong anti-harassment policy, conducting regular training sessions, and having a transparent reporting process are all essential to a workplace where employees feel protected.

-Responding swiftly and judiciously to any reports of harassment is not just a legal requirement but also a cornerstone of an inclusive workplace culture.
+Responding swiftly and judiciously to any reports of harassment is a legal requirement and, just as importantly, a cornerstone of an inclusive workplace culture.

 12. Confidentiality Agreements